jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Trusted-Locations.md

 # Trusted Locations

-Open projects located in trusted locations directly via "File > Trusted Locations", just after "Recent Projects".
+Open projects located in trusted locations directly via <ui-path>File | Trusted Locations</ui-path>, just after "Recent Projects".

 In other words, you can get fast access to projects located in folders you registered as trusted locations: